CamelotVG/smile-widget-code-challenge-2019/README.md

 ## Setup with Docker
 1. Install Docker (https://docs.docker.com/install/)
-2. Clone this repository.
+2. Fork this repository.
 3. `>>> docker-compose up --build`

 ## Setup without Docker
 1. Install Python (>3.4)
 2. Install postgres.
 By default the Django app will connect to the database named 'postgres'.
 See `settings.DATABASES`.
-3. Clone this repository.
+3. Fork this repository, then clone your repository locally.
 4. Install requirements.
   * `>>> pip install -r requirements.txt`
 5. Run migrations.